OwlPlatform/java-owl-sensor/README.md

 Version 1.0.4

-Last updated August 6, 2013
+Last updated April 12, 2014

 Project Website: <https://github.com/OwlPlatform/java-owl-sensor>

-Copyright (C) 2012 Robert Moore and the Owl Platform
+Copyright (C) 2012-2014 Robert Moore and the Owl Platform

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Library General Public